 Of any snowshoe on this list, the Tubbs Mountaineer is the best for breaking new trails.
 And if you opt for the long 36-inch model, you can make your way through some pretty deep powder.
 Looking underneath, it may not appear the crampons and traction are much of an upgrade from standard Tubbs models, but trust us, there’s real performance there.
 The deep and strong (and appropriately named) Anaconda crampons feature 8 teeth under your toes and ball of your foot.
 And the 36-inch version can handle up to 300 pounds (depending on snow conditions), the most in the backcountry category.

 Weight is starting to creep up with the Mountaineer model: both the 30 and 36-inch models are over 5 pounds, which can make for some tired legs during longer treks.
-If weight is a significant concern, we suggest checking out the Lightning Ascents above.
+If weight is a significant concern, we suggest checking out the Lightning Ascents below.
 But for those that venture deep into the fluffy stuff, the Tubbs Mountaineer is in a class of its own.

 See the Tubbs Mountaineer